|Retired Brigadier General

-At independence, all guerilla movements including the Zimbabwe African National Liberation Army were merged to from one united force called the Zimbabwe National Army.
+At independence, all guerrilla movements including the Zimbabwe African National Liberation Army were merged to form one united force called the Zimbabwe National Army.
 Mutinhiri was one of the leaders who facilitated the merging of the two armies.
-By the time he retired from the army, Mutinhiri had been rose through the ranks to become Brigadier General.
+By the time he retired from the army, Mutinhiri had risen through the ranks to become Brigadier General.

-Mutinhiri, who is current Member of Parliament for Marondera West and previously served as Zimbabwe’s ambassador to Yugoslavia, was a founder member of the military wing of ZAPU.
-As a senior member of ZAPU he also served as ZIPRA chief of staff at some point.
-Such a decorated history, among other accolades, he has claimed, renders him one of the most senior surviving members of former ZAPU cadres.
-In 2004, Mutinhiri was the Minister of Youth Development and Employment Creation of the Government of Zimbabwe.
+Mutinhiri, who is the former Member of Parliament for Marondera West , previously served as Zimbabwe’s ambassador to Yugoslavia, was a founder member of the military wing of ZAPU.
+As a senior member of ZAPU, he also served as ZIPRA chief of staff at some point.
+Such history, among other accolades, he has claimed, renders him one of the most senior surviving members of former ZAPU cadres.
+In 2004, Mutinhiri was the Minister of Youth Development and Employment Creation.

 Vice Presidency Bid

 In 2014, Mutinhiri claimed to be one of the few surviving senior ZAPU cadres.
 He also openly admitted that he would be contesting for the position of the second vice president which became vacant after the death of John Nkomo.
 In an interview with one of the local media houses, Mutinhiri openly confessed that “It’s true I have seniority but I have not said anything yet,” Mutinhiri told the Financial Gazette.
 “I am still consulting regarding the vice presidency". position.”